Season Summary: 1985

-Accurate kicking for goal set up a 36-point lead at quarter time in Williamstown's first semi-final win over Preston, which had won the previous two premierships.
-The Bullants reduced this lead to 3 points at half-time and the game was up for grabs during the final term before the Seagulls rallied to win by 11 points, 16.8.104 to 13.15., with Fotheringham kicking five goals.
+Accurate kicking for goal set up a 36-point lead at quarter time in Williamstown's first semi-final clash with Preston, which had won the previous two premierships.
+The Bullants reduced this lead to 3 points at half-time and the game was up for grabs during the final term before the Seagulls rallied to win by 11 points, 16.8.104 to 13.15.93, with Fotheringham kicking five goals.
 Jamie Shaw booted 6 for Preston.
 This brought the Seagulls and Coburg, which had won 13 consecutive matches to claim the double chance, together in the preliminary final.
 After the Lions got out to a 27-point lead at quarter time, Williamstown fought back to lead by three points at half-time before Coburg reversed the advantage to head the Seagulls by three points at three-quarter time.
 Two 60-metre goals from half-forward Ian Rickman in the last quarter made the difference between Williamstown bowing out and contesting the Grand Final, as 'Town eventually hung on to win by three points, 18.13.121 to 17.16.118.
 A first-year player recruited from Footscray, who had played for Preston Seconds beforehand, Rickman became one of the most dynamic players to ever represent Williamstown.
 He could be inspirational, particularly when the going was hard, and was unfazed kicking for goal beyond 50 metres.
 Fotheringham also booted 4 goals to bring up another century.